nicholasss/Plantae/README.md

 # Plantae Server

-Project to track your house plants.
+A REST API server to track your house plants over time.
 This is the server portion of the project.
+There is currently no front-end.

-## Style
+## Style guide

-JSON is camelCase.
+JSON is in camelCase.
-Endpoints are kebab-case.
+URL paths are in kebab-case.
 Scripting variables (Bash, Hurl) and PostgreSQL table & column names are in snake_case.

 ## Goals

-- Track each house plant.
+- Track multiple house plants.
 - Surface information about its toxicity (to humans or pets).
 - Organize plants into biomes or into rooms.
 - Plan out your watering schedule.

-## Todo
+## to do

+### General efforts

+- [x] Implement basic user management.
-- [ ] Implement basic user management.
+- [ ] Implement basic admin management.
+- [ ] Implement plant species management.
 - [ ] Implement basic plant tracking.
 - [ ] Begin entering plant information into plant table.
 - [ ] Create a backup scheme for the universal plant data.